 How to make these vegan cinnamon raisin cookies

-Having said that, this vegan cinnamon raisin cookie recipe however, is very simple to follow and there is no way you can fail on this(unless you are making them at 11o’ at night when you are super tired after work like I was!).
+Having said that, this recipe is very simple to follow and there is no way you can fail on this(unless you are making them at 11o’ at night when you are super tired after work like I was!).

 It only requires basic ingredients and can be made in one bowl!
-Here are some tips for you to make these vegan cinnamon raisin cookies.
+Here are some tips for you to make them.

 Use vegan butter

-I used vegan butter for this vegan cinnamon raisin cookie recipe, it gives the same taste and texture as dairy butter and the only difference is that it does not involve any cruelty!
+I used vegan butter for this recipe, it gives the same taste and texture as dairy butter and the only difference is that it does not involve any cruelty!

 I have used some of the vegan buttery spread from Earth Balance, they so many kinds of vegan butter now and I haven’t even got to use them all!
 They have vegan buttery sticks now too, it’s so exciting to use them when I see it in the supermarket.